open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

   Accordingly, the controllers could be omitted.
   * As a result, the internal storage can be omitted as well as we do not need to download the resources to configure or localise them and make them available again.
-    * By omitting the internal storage, we can omit the storage implementation.
+    * By omitting the internal storage,
+      * we can omit the storage implementation.
+      * users do not have to maintain an OCI storage in their production cluster.
+      * it gets easier to debug.
+  * We can omit the CRDs `ResourceConfig`, `ConfiguredResource`, `LocalizationConfig`, and `LocalizedResource`.
-* The codebase would get simpler as the deployment logic is outsourced
+* The codebase would get simpler as the deployment logic is outsourced.
 * With Kros `ResourceGraphDefinition` the developer can create the deployment-instructions and pack them into the component version.
 * The developer can use any kind of deployer (FluxCD, ArgoCD, ...) that fits their needs by specifying the